 Click here to see the course from Indiana Wesleyan University.

 Taylor University was founded in 1846, and is one of the oldest evangelical Christian colleges in America.
 Dual credit courses are available in a vast array of subjects.
 Students may enroll and begin a course any day of the year, and will have four months to complete the coursework.
-If needed, there is a onetime four month extension available for $125.
+Please note that beginning with enrollments made after July 15, 2014, the cost of a class from Taylor University will be $50 more than on the Sevenstar Price sheet for other colleges.
+If needed, there is a one-time four month extension available for $125.
 Lab courses will be charged an additional $50 lab fee.
+Please note that extensions requested after the course end date will incur an additional $30 fee on top of the extension amount.

 Click here to download a PDF document detailing courses from Taylor University.